What is NuvaRing?NuvaRing is a flexible birth control vaginal ring that is used to prevent pregnancy.

 If you have developed serious depression during or prior to therapy, stop using NuvaRing at once and speak to your doctor to determine if the depression is related to the medication.

 Who should not take NuvaRing?Do not use NuvaRing if you have not yet had your period.

-Do not use NuvaRing if you have any of the following conditions: pregnancy or suspected pregnancy; a history of blood clots in your legs, lungs (pulmonary embolism), or eyes; chest pain (angina pectoris); a history of heart attack or stroke; severe high blood pressure; diabetes with complications of the kidneys, eyes, nerves or blood vessels; obesity; headaches with neurological symptoms; known or suspected breast cancer or cancer of the lining of the uterus, cervix or vagina (now or in the past); unexplained vaginal bleeding (until a diagnosis is reached by your doctor); jaundice during pregnancy or during past use of birth control medications of any kind; liver tumors or active liver disease; heart valve or heart rhythm disorders associated with blood clots formation; need for a long period of bed rest following major surgery; an allergic reaction to any of the components of NuvaRing.
+Do not use NuvaRing if you have any of the following conditions: pregnancy or suspected pregnancy; a history of blood clots in your legs, lungs, or eyes; heart valve or heart rhythm disorders associated with blood clot formation; chest pain; a history of heart attack or stroke; severe high blood pressure; diabetes with complications of the kidneys, eyes, nerves, or blood vessels; obesity; headaches with neurological symptoms; have or have had breast cancer or cancer of the lining of the uterus, cervix, or vagina; unexplained vaginal bleeding (unless diagnosed by your doctor); jaundice (yellowing of the skin or whites of the eyes) during pregnancy or during past use of birth control medications of any kind; liver tumors or active liver disease; need for a long period of bed rest following major surgery; or an allergic reaction to any of the components of NuvaRing.